Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath.md

 Server set its var to: 6.099997, has client var at: 5.599997
 ```
 :::note
-Since the printing doesn't happen on every tick, the numbers won't match up perfectly.
+Since the printing to the terminal  does not happen on every tick, the numbers will not match up perfectly.
 :::

 <iframe src="https://www.youtube.com/embed/cUvZ3m0idpM?playlist=cUvZ3m0idpM&loop=1&&autoplay=0&controls=1&showinfo=0&mute=1"   width="854px"